-SATISFACTORY ACADEMIC PROGRESS (SAP)
+SATISFACTORY ACADEMIC PROGRESS

-This policy outlines qualitative and quantitative standards for satisfactory academic progress (SAP)
+This policy outlines qualitative and quantitative standards for Satisfactory Academic Progress (SAP) at MUIH.

-at Maryland University of Integrative Health (MUIH).
 The policy also details academic and financial aid consequences of failure to maintain SAP status.

 POLICY

 MUIH, in accordance with Federal Title IV Student Financial Aid regulations, established guidelines for all students regarding Satisfactory Academic Progress (SAP).
 Student progress will be monitored from the first trimester of their enrollment in each program, to ensure minimum SAP requirements are met in order to maintain financial aid eligibility.
 Students who do not meet SAP requirements may lose their eligibility to receive financial aid and may result in the requirement for recipients of financial aid to repay all or some of the aid they received.
 The Federal Financial Aid requirements on SAP have two components: (1) a qualitative measure, and (2) a quantitative measure.